Start here:

 Success to the Successful

-Competition for limited resources radically favors teams with a slight head start while others are left to dry out.
+Competition for limited resources can further favor teams with a slight head start while others receive fewer development opportunities despite their potential.

 Drifting Goals

-Teams quietly adapt their standards to poor system behavior instead of improving the behavior.
-Quality dies a slow death.
+Teams gradually adapt their standards to insufficient system behavior instead of improving the causes of that behavior.

 Viable System Model